 The market is illiquid.

-As a result your experience on this exchange doesn’t feel great as it does not get fulfilled as fast as you are used to on your other sleek trading apps.
+As a result, your experience on this exchange doesn’t feel great as your order does not get fulfilled as fast as you are used to on your other sleek trading apps.

-These are companies whose sole purpose is to ensure there is enough liquidity on the market i.e. they make the market (exist).
+These are companies whose sole purpose is to ensure there is enough liquidity in the market i.e. they make the market (exist).

 Why would they do such a benevolent act of kindness?